 (2) include with the application a statement that the statements in the application are true and correct to the best of the applicant's knowledge and belief;

-(3) include with the application a nonrefundable application fee specified by the commissioner;
+(3) include with the application a nonrefundable application fee specified in section 148C.12;

 (4) include with the application information describing the applicant's experience, including the number of years and months the applicant has practiced alcohol and drug counseling as defined in section 148C.01;

 (5) include with the application the applicant's business address and telephone number, or home address and telephone number if the applicant conducts business out of the home, and if applicable, the name of the applicant's supervisor, manager, and employer;